Operation Market Garden: Missed opportunities

 The failure of the 82nd Airborne Division to attach maximum importance to the early capture of Nijmegen Bridge was a major mistake.
-XXX Corps was also criticized for its inability to keep to the operation's timetable.
+XXX Corps was also criticised for its inability to keep to the operation's timetable.
 The most notable example of this was on Wednesday 20 September, when the Nijmegen Bridge had finally been captured and elements of the Guards Armoured Division, after crossing, promptly came to a halt for the night to rest, refuel, and rearm.
 XXX Corps was delayed at Son by a bridge demolition, and again at Nijmegen (having arrived by D+3, within the maximum time estimate, having compensated for the delay to build a Bailey Bridge at Son).
-The lead unit of XXX Corps, the Guards Armoured Division, was led by a commander (Allan Adair) whom Montgomery had sought to remove prior to D-Day.
-This action was blocked due to Adair's popularity.
+The lead unit of XXX Corps, the Guards Armoured Division, was led by a commander (Allan Adair) whom Montgomery had sought to remove prior to D-Day for lack of drive.
+Montgomery delegated the task to Dempsey, who then asked Adair's corps commander O'Connor to write an unfavorable report.
+O'Connor had recently taken over the corps and claimed that he did not know Adair well enough to write the requested report, so Adair kept his job.
+In 1975, O'Connor admitted that Adair "was not really a flyer."
 Gavin regretted giving his division's most important tasks (Groesbeek ridge and Nijmegen) to the 508th PIR rather than his best regiment, Tucker's 504th PIR.